emawind84/SelacoVR/README.md

 openvr_weaponRotate - A pitch to change how weapons sit in the hand.

-openvr_scale - Number of doom units in a metre. gz3doom has this set to 27, but I found 30 more comfortable.
+openvr_scale - Number of doom units in a metre.
+The default is 30.

 #
 Copyright (c) 1998-2019 ZDoom + GZDoom teams, and contributors